PP-Namias/Computer-Science-Lecture-Notes/2nd Year 2nd Semester/HUMAN COMPUTER INTERACTION.md

 ## Goals of HCI
 The principal objective of HCI is to develop functional systems that are usable, safe, and efficient for end-users.
 The developer community can achieve this goal by fulfilling the following criteria:

-Have sound knowledge of how users use computing systems Design methods, techniques, and tools that allow users to access systems based on their needs Adjust, test, refine, validate, and ensure that users achieve effective communication or interaction with the systems Always give priority to end-users and lay the robust foundation of HCI
+- Have sound knowledge of how users use computing systems
+- Design methods, techniques, and tools that allow users to access systems based on their needs
+- Adjust, test, refine, validate, and ensure that users achieve effective communication or interaction with the systems
+- Always give priority to end-users and lay the robust foundation of HCI

-To realize the above points, developers must focus on two relevant areas: usability and user experience.
+To realize the above points, developers must focus on two relevant areas: __usability__ and __user experience__.
 Let’s look at each category in detail:

 1. __Usability__